Image Database and

 images from Canon and Nikon cameras allowing the raw and JPEG images

 to be viewed, renamed, copied and deleted as a pair.
-As of version
+IPTC Core compatible

 Info Toolkit: Mac and Windows compatible, this legacy IPTC utility

-can read and insert metadata into Jpeg and TIF files singlely or as
+can read and insert metadata into JPEG and TIF files images one

-a batch process.
-It's unique integrated hierarchical keyword catalog
+at a time, or as a batch process.
+It's unique integrated hierarchical

 makes adding keywords to your images a simple task.
 For more information,

-image viewer, capable of adding legacy IPTC metadata to single images
+free Windows only image viewer, capable of adding legacy IPTC metadata

 or as